If you are applying to Lehigh, the deadline for Fall 2023 admissions is January 1 and the fee for the application is $70.

 First-Year Applications are Due

-The deadline for Fall first-year applications to Lehigh University is Jan 15.
+The deadline for Fall first-year applications to Lehigh is Jan 1.

-The deadline for Fall transfer applications to Lehigh University is Nov 1.
+The deadline for Fall transfer applications to Lehigh is Apr 1.

 Check the school website for more information about deadlines for specific programs or special admissions programs